anzy9/Getting-and-Cleaning-Data-Course-Project-/codebook.md

 - Its activity label.
 - An identifier of the subject who carried out the experiment.

+I purposely not provided the the description about the variables in the UCI dataset, The features_info.txt provied the description about the varaibles.

-## TidyData Set <a name="data"></a>
+## TidyData Set

-The [`cleandata.txt`](https://github.com/anzy9/Getting-and-Cleaning-Data-Course-Project-/blob/master/cleandata.txt) data file is a text file, containing space-separated values.
-The end result of the this assignment
+The [`cleandata.txt`](https://github.com/anzy9/Getting-and-Cleaning-Data-Course-Project-/blob/master/cleandata.txt) data file is a text file, containing space-separated values.The data set contains mean scores for different measurement for each subject and activity performed by them

 ## Transformations conducted in [run_analysis.R](https://github.com/anzy9/Getting-and-Cleaning-Data-Course-Project-/blob/master/run_analysis.R)
 ### Section 0: Preprocessing
-1. The run_analysis first get the current directory and then create a directory 'course3assignment and set it as the current working directory,
+1. The code first get the current directory and then create a directory 'course3assignment and set it as the current working directory,
-2. It then downloads, unzips the dataset from the URl given above.
+2. It then downloads, unzips the dataset from the [URL](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)

-### Section1 : Merges the training and the test sets to create one data set.
+### Section 1 : Merges the training and the test sets to create one data set.
-Train, Test data contain three files, Xtainndata, Subjectdata, and ytrain data, we need to combine them together.
-However, we need to work on the files before we combine them together
+The Data folder contains following files features.txt activity_labels.txt subject_train.txt
+x_train.txt
+y_train.txt
+subject_test.txt
+x_test.txt
+y_test.txt

+Following steps were followed to combine the train and test data

 1. Create the activity data from activity.txt
 2. Create features dataset from features.txt
 3. Rename the subjectTrainingData columns to SubjectID